DO YOU NEED HELP WITH WHAT TO PACK IN YOUR HOSPITAL BAG?

 I know this seems trivial but believe me when the time comes you will need it.

-You will find it helpful both during your labor and afterwards.
+You will find it helpful both during your labor and afterward.
 You can thank me later.

 I’m a great believer in music when you’re laboring as it helps to calm you.